Font Size:

 Newborn Screening

-The program also seeks to expand relationships with other health professionals in the state, including hospitals and pediatricians, to enhance existing services and assure objectives are met.
-Additionally, there are six Community-Based Sickle Cell Organizations that provide counseling and follow up for children identified with sickle cell disease or sickle cell trait, as well as one certified Cystic Fibrosis (CF) Care Center in Birmingham that provides CF care.
+The program also seeks to expand relationships with other health professionals in the state, including hospitals and pediatricians, to enhance existing services and ensure objectives are met.
+Additionally, there are six Community-Based Sickle Cell Organizations that provide counseling and follow-up for children identified with sickle cell disease or sickle cell trait, as well as one certified Cystic Fibrosis (CF) Care Center in Birmingham that provides CF care.

-The Alabama Bureau of Clinical Laboratories (BCL) is the sole provider for blood analysis of newborn screening in Alabama.
-The BCL screens approximately 60,000 babies each year, and approximately 150,000 specimens are sent to the lab each year for testing.
+The Alabama Bureau of Clinical Laboratories (BCL) is the sole provider of blood analysis of newborn screening in Alabama.
+The BCL screens approximately 58,000 babies annually, and approximately 150,000 specimens are sent to the lab each year for testing.
+The panel of testing performed allows screening for approximately 59 core and secondary disorders.
 The BCL also provides filter paper for screening to medical providers.

 The History of Newborn Screening